TosbackCgusBridge-Bot/CGUs-versions/Cheapoair/Privacy Policy.md

 New York, NY 10001
 cservice@CheapOair.com**
   If you do not receive acknowledgement of your inquiry or your inquiry has not been addressed to your satisfaction, please contact TRUSTe.
 TRUSTe will serve as a liaison with us to resolve your concerns.
   ADVERTISEMENT   Be the first to get our latest flight deals and discounts!
-PLUS, get $20 instantly\* You're All Set!
+PLUS, save $20 instantly\*\* You're All Set!

 Thanks for signing up to receive our newsletter!
-Be sure to check your email for a promo code to save $20\* off your next flight.
+Be sure to check your email for a promo code to save $20\*\* off your next flight.
 \* Terms and Conditions   ADVERTISEMENT

 *   Quick Links: